digitalmoksha/linkify-it-rb/README.md

 `schemas` is a Hash, where each key/value describes protocol/rule:

-- __key__ - link prefix (usually, protocol name with `:` at the end, `skype:` for example). `linkify-it-rb` makes shure that prefix is not preceeded with alphanumeric char.
+- __key__ - link prefix (usually, protocol name with `:` at the end, `skype:` for example). `linkify-it-rb` makes sure that prefix is not preceded with alphanumeric char.
 - __value__ - rule to check tail after link prefix
   - _String_ - just alias to existing rule